openharmony/docs/en/application-dev/ui/arkts-drawing-customization-on-canvas.md

   // Configure the parameters of the CanvasRenderingContext2D and OffscreenCanvasRenderingContext2D objects, including whether to enable anti-aliasing.
 The value true indicates that anti-aliasing is enabled.
     private settings: RenderingContextSettings = new RenderingContextSettings(true)
     private context: CanvasRenderingContext2D = new CanvasRenderingContext2D(this.settings)
-  // Create the OffscreenCanvasRenderingContext2D object. width indicates the width of the offscreen canvas, and height indicates the height of the offscreen canvas.
+  // Create an OffscreenCanvasRenderingContext2D object. width indicates the width of the offscreen canvas, and height indicates the height of the offscreen canvas.
     private offContext: OffscreenCanvasRenderingContext2D = new OffscreenCanvasRenderingContext2D(600, 600, this.settings)

     build() {